frederic-perez/AmE-dictionary/data/dictionary.md

 __knee-jerk__ _adj_ _slang_ :six::hammer: (knee-jerking) _Knee-jerk hawk._ _Knee-jerk reaction._ _Knee-jerk response._
 __kneecap__ _v_ :three::hammer: (kneecapping)
 __knell__ _n_ :three::hammer:
+__knick-knack__ _idiom_ Any miscellaneous trinket or toy, especially one that is delicate or dainty.
 __Knickerbocker__ _n_ __1a__ A descendant of the Dutch settlers of New York. __b__ :dart: A native or inhabitant of New York. __2__ Full breeches gathered and banded just below the knee; knickers.
 __knife__ :mute:[~~k~~nife]
 __knight__ :mute:[~~k~~night]:mute:[kni~~gh~~t]